pothos plant profile

 - Botanical Name: Epipremnum aureum

-- Common Name: devil's ivy, silver vine, taro vine, hunter's rope, ivy arum, devil's vine
+- Common Name: devil's ivy, taro vine, hunter's rope, ivy arum, devil's vine

-- Popular Varieties: Golden, Jessenia, Manjula, Marble Queen, Neon, Pearls and Jade, Silver Satin, Trebi
+- Popular Varieties: Golden, Jessenia, Manjula, Marble Queen, Neon, Pearls and Jade, Trebi

 - Plant Type: trailing vine

+If you’re looking for an easy-care trailing houseplant, this pothos plant care guide covers everything you need to help it thrive indoors.
 Pothos, also known as devil’s ivy, is a great beginner’s indoor houseplant.
-Due to its trailing, vine-like nature, pothos will cascade from hanging planters, climb up trellises, or even grow as potted plants in tabletop planters.
+Due to its vine-like nature, pothos will cascade from hanging planters, climb up trellises, or even grow as potted plants in tabletop planters.
 Its attractive, dark green, heart-shaped leaves are often variegated in gorgeous shades of pale green, yellow, or white.
-This easy-care houseplant is an excellent addition to a home or office because of its ability to survive and thrive in a variety of environments.
+This houseplant is an excellent addition to a home or office because of its ability to thrive in a variety of environments.
+With proper care, pothos can grow several feet long indoors and is considered a fast-growing plant.

 how do you care for a pothos plant?